hmkcode/hmkcode.github.io/_posts/ai/2018-02-15-backpropagation-step-by-step.markdown

 		<img class="size-full wp-image-315 aligncenter" src="http://hmkcode.github.io/images/ai/backpropagation.png" alt="get-location" />
 	</a>

-	If you are trying to build your own neural network, you will definitely need to understand how to train it.
+	If you are building your own neural network, you will definitely need to understand how to train it.
 	Backpropagation is a commonly used technique for training neural network.
 There are many resources explaining the technique, but this post will explain backpropagation with concrete example in a very detailed colorful steps.
 </p>